Azure-Samples/active-directory-b2c-ios-swift-native-msal/README.md

 ...
 $ open MSALiOSB2C.xcworkspace
 ```
 :warning: **Note:** If using an ARM-based Mac (M1/M2) then `pod install` needs to be run in a Rosetta terminal window.
-[More information.](https://osxdaily.com/2020/11/18/how-run-homebrew-x86-terminal-apple-silicon-mac/)
+For more information follow [the instructions here.](https://osxdaily.com/2020/11/18/how-run-homebrew-x86-terminal-apple-silicon-mac/)

 ## Configure your application